carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ~~~
 {: .language-bash}

-> ## Always specify a version number for each package you wish to install
+> ## You can specify a version number for each package you wish to install
 >
 > In order to make your results more reproducible and to make it easier for research colleagues to
-> recreate your Conda environments on their machines it is a "best practice" to always explicitly
+> recreate your Conda environments on their machines it is sometimes a good practice to always explicitly
 > specify the version number for each package that you install into an environment.
 If you are not
 > sure exactly which version of a package you want to use, then you can use search to see what
 > versions are available using the `conda search` command.
+A drawback of doing this is that it can lead to conflicts between versions of packages in an environment.
 >
 > ~~~
 > $ conda search $PACKAGE_NAME